BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 - When the release candidate is ready it can be merged to `main`
 - Wait for the github action to generate `main-dist`
 - Tag `main-dist` as the new version

+For hotfixes to the current main tag
+- Branch off of `main`
+- Merge to `develop`
+- Wait for the github action to generate `develop-dist` for testing, test it.
+- Merge to `main`
+- Wait for the github action to generate `main-dist`
+- Tag `main-dist` as the new version

+For hotfixes from an older tag
+- Find the tag you need to hotfix
+- Branch off of the sha detailed in `.github/sha.txt`, this is the clean version the dist was generated from
+- Call your branch `hotfix/abc123`
+- This will generate `hotfix/abc123-dist`
+- At this point you will be able to have the flexibility to do what you need, either tagging a `-p1` off that tag or merging it into `main` etc

 # Making a release